MultithreadCorner/Hydra.Python/docs/basics.rst

 First steps
 ###########

-This sections demonstrates the basic features of HydraPython.
+This section demonstrates the basic features of HydraPython.
 Before getting started, make sure that development environment is set up to compile the included set of test cases.